fastly/purge-fastly-gcs-trigger/README.md

 This demo shows how to purge a Fastly service using Google Cloud Functions when content in a GCS bucket changes.

-See TODO URL for more details.
+See https://www.fastly.com/blog/purge-fastly-gcp-cloud-functions for more details.